6NineLives/VidEditAI/.github/CONTRIBUTING.md

 ## Contributing

-There are many exciting ways to contribute to ShortGPT, our AI automated content creation framework. 👏
+There are many exciting ways to contribute to VidEditAI, our AI automated content creation framework. 👏

 See below for everything you can do and the processes to follow for each contribution method.
 Note that no matter how you contribute, your participation is governed by our ✨[Code of Conduct](CODE_OF_CONDUCT.md)✨.